 Students become familiar with the construction skills specific to athletic footwear by learning the history and evolution of this category.
 Fashion, style, and function are addressed.
+Prerequisite(s): LD 134.

 LD 451 - Sports-Specific Bags and Carrying Gear

 The types of bags and carrying gear necessary for specific sports activities and technological gear are studied.
 Students learn how to develop the appropriate patterns and product while focusing on materials, proper fit, and protection of equipment.